 Rebecca Staab was born in Hays, Kansas and grew up in Omaha, Nebraska.
-Excelling in academics, Rebecca had a 4.0 GPA in both high school and college, and placed as the top sixth finalist in the Miss USA pageant as Miss Nebraska.
+Excelling in academics, Rebecca had a 4.0 GPA in both high school and college, and placed in the top five finalists in the Miss USA pageant as Miss Nebraska.

-Movie theater audiences will see her co-starring in the soon-to-be-released film "Live Like Line," alongside William Hurt and Helen Hunt.
+Movie theater audiences can see Rebecca co-starring in the film "Live Like Line," alongside William Hurt and Helen Hunt.

-Rebecca has most recently been seen guest starring on award winning shows Masters of Sex, Dexter, Glee, Fairly Legal, Criminal Minds, The Mentalist, CSI, CSI: NY, NCIS, and Nip/Tuck.
+Rebecca has most recently been seen on top-rated Hallmark Channel films, as well as the award-winning shows Masters of Sex, Dexter, Glee, Fairly Legal, Criminal Minds, The Mentalist, CSI, CSI: NY, NCIS, and Nip/Tuck.
 Rebecca is also recognized from network classics Cheers, Seinfeld, Ellen, The Wonder Years, Columbo, Beverly Hills, 90210, and The Drew Carey Show, to name only a few.

 After college, Rebecca spent three years as a professional model based in Paris, and worked nonstop on location all over the world including Italy, Germany, and Japan, accumulating covers, features in fashion magazines, billboards, and international campaigns.
 She moved on to New York and continued working with the Ford Modeling agency.